ben-web/NC-News-Back-End/README.md

 mongod
 ```

 Data is stored in the _./seed/data_ directory in JSON format.
-To seed your database with this data, run this command in the CLI:
+To seed your database with this data, run this command in your project CLI:

 ```bash
 npm run seed:dev